KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Getting-Started-Article.md

 ## Going further

 You should now have a basic understanding of how to set up KeyboardKit and KeyboardKit Pro.
-For more information & examples, see the <doc:Essentials> article, as well as the other articles.
+For more information & examples, see the <doc:Essentials-Article> article, as well as the other articles.
 Also, take a look at the demo app.